 While that particular part is difficult, most of Kaeleigh’s writing is over-the-top funny, and it’s one of the things that makes her blog stand out.

-About this blog: Written by a woman who was diagnosed with polycystic ovary syndrome, Inconceivable is another IVF blog that offers a lot of support and inspiration.
+About: Written by a woman who was diagnosed with polycystic ovary syndrome, Inconceivable is another IVF blog that offers a lot of support and inspiration.
 Katherine, the blogger behind the blog, documents her entire infertility and IVF timeline and includes links to the blog posts that go along with the timeline.

 She eventually was able to conceive a child, and had a baby girl in 2015, and then subsequently had another baby girl in March 2017.
 The blog provides encouragement to both those who still struggle to conceive as well as those who are debating whether or not IVF is right for them.
 It took two cycles of IVF, but Katherine’s story is a reminder that even after failed IVF, conception is possible for some people.
 Where necessary, she provides trigger warnings so people are aware that they might be triggered by content in her posts.